project-oak/oak/cc/tflite_micro/README.md

-   The binary is built with -nostdlib which removes dependencies of standard libraries i.e. libc, libgcc, etc to ensure a freestanding binary is generated and can run on PC.
+   The binary is built with -nostdlib which removes dependencies of standard libraries i.e. libc, libgcc, etc to ensure a freestanding binary is generated and can run on Linux.
 The binary is good for tflite model porting, debugging and tensor activation validating.
 Its freestanding nature makes it a good fit of validating execution on TEE.

 1. Binaries that runs on Oak server
    ```bash